UniExeterRSE/LCAT-archived/docs/network.md

 positive or negative.

-The bottom two examples show disagreements, where we can't be certain whether the impact is increasing or decreasing (worth noting that so far in the data this only occurs once).
+The bottom two examples show disagreements, where we can't be certain whether the impact is increasing or decreasing.

 ![](images/adding.png)

 ## 4. Uncertainties lead to more uncertainty

 Once we have an uncertain increase/decrease, all following impacts have to become uncertain too.
+Dealing with uncertainty this way (simply giving up as soon as we encounter some conflicting evidence) is the most conservative (and simplest) approach.
+It's worth noting that so far in the data this only seems to occur in one impact, it may be that this simply indicates a problem in the network rather in the literature.

 ![](images/uncertain-more.png)